Get the Health Coaching Answers You Need

 The Health Coach Certification training is flexible, allowing 24/7 online access, with assignments due each week by Sunday.
 This format offers the best experience for online learning, as it promotes student interaction and ensures that students comprehend information before moving to the next week’s assignments.

-The Master Health Coach Certification Advanced Training course requires students to attend a weekly, two-hour live virtual class with additional assignments due each week.
+The Master Health Coach Training course requires students to attend a weekly, two-hour live virtual class with additional assignments due each week.
 Assignments are accessed through an online learning environment with 24/7 access for students to complete required work outside of class each week.

 Can I complete your courses while working a full-time job?

 Yes.
 Many of our students work full-time while also tending to other daily commitments such as caregiving, hobbies, social activities, etc. During the Health Coach Certification courses, assignments are due weekly by Sunday at midnight, offering students the flexibility to complete each week’s work in accordance with their own schedules.
-The Master Health Coach Certification Advanced Training course requires students to attend a weekly, two-hour live virtual class with additional assignments due each week.
+The Master Health Coach Training requires students to attend a weekly, two-hour live virtual class with additional assignments due each week.
 Day and evening virtual class times are available to accommodate busy schedules.